 Sometimes we all just need a little validation, encouragement or advice.
 And although our loved ones often try, if they aren’t in the same situation it is hard for them to relate.
-Which is why finding a community of like-minded individuals is so important for success … and mental health.
-We learned the importance of this first hand at the RVE Summit (a gathering of current or wannabe full-time RVers who are also entrepreneurs or digital nomads).
+Which is why finding a community of like-minded people is so important for success … and mental health.

 And if your interests vary, join multiple communities!
-We have found a great group of fellow animal lovers by volunteering at local rescues.
-And joining the Denver Bloggers Club when I lived in Colorado was key to stepping up my game as a blogger.
+We have found a great group of fellow animal lovers by volunteering at local animal rescues.
+Joining the Denver Bloggers Club when I lived in Colorado was key to stepping up my game as a blogger.
 If you are considering solo travel as a woman, Wanderful is another great community with lots of support and resources from a group of like-minded women.
 Some events may even count as a business trip for you or could offer an opportunity for personal development.

-Finding a “tribe,” as many people now call it, is a new idea to me when Buddy and I decided to pursue full-time RVing many years ago.
+Finding a “tribe” (as many people now call it) was a new idea to me when Buddy and I decided to pursue full-time RVing many years ago.
 I was blessed with supportive friends and family my entire life.
 Why would I need to go search out other people?
-Because it can make all the difference.
-I had no idea how many advantages there were to joining this type of community!
+Because it can make all the difference, that’s why.
+I had no idea how many advantages there were to joining a community of like-minded people!

 1. Realizing You Aren’t Alone

-I think I said, “Us too!” about a hundred times during the 3-day weekend at the summit.
+I think I said, “us too!” about a hundred times during the three-day weekend at our first RVE Summit in 2017.
 Although it is important to have the opportunity to hear multiple viewpoints on life, realizing there are actually people in the same boat as you is amazing.
 Someone else is going through the exact same struggles as you.
 That’s powerful information to have.

-A few months ago when we decided to start the process of selling 80% of our belongings, quitting our “real” jobs and finding an RV to live in full-time, we soon realized that this new lifestyle would involve a lot of explaining.
-Although we were excited to follow our passions (writing, photography, travel & outdoor adventures), our plan disrupted the idea of life that many people have.
+When we decided to start the process of selling 80% of our belongings, quitting our “real” jobs, and finding an RV to live in full-time, we soon realized that this new lifestyle would involve a lot of explaining.
+Although we were excited to follow our passions (writing, photography, travel, and outdoor adventures), our plan disrupted the idea of life that many people have.

-Luckily, most of our family and friends are at least supportive, despite not really getting it sometimes.
-However, there were definitely a few that think we are being ridiculous or are extremely worried.
-Even though they don’t say it outright, the sideways looks and critical comments give them away.
+Luckily, most of our family and friends were at least supportive, despite not really getting it sometimes.
+However, there were definitely a few that thought we were being ridiculous or were extremely worried.
+Even though they didn’t say it outright, the sideways looks and critical comments gave them away.

-We never really let others influence our choices, but the negativity is frustrating.
-So, getting to hang out with like-minded people who have similar opinions, can relate to this frustration and who really understand our reasoning was a breath of fresh air.
-And seeing their eyes sparkle with excitement like ours do was rejuvenating.
+We never really let others influence our choices, but the negativity can be frustrating.
+So, getting to hang out with like-minded people who have similar opinions, can relate to the frustrations, and who really understand our reasoning is always a breath of fresh air.
+And seeing their eyes sparkle with excitement like ours do is so rejuvenating.

-We met dozens of people in our exact same circumstances.
-And even those who weren’t, have either been there or plan to.
+We have met dozens of people in close to our exact same circumstances over the years.
 We may indeed still be a little crazy.
 But at least now we know there are others on this unique life path with us!

 2. Learning from the Experts

 When people with zero experience with what you are going through try to push their advice on you it is hard to see it as valuable.
 Which is why I never give my friends parenting advice.
-My only child is a fluffy cat, I can not relate!
-Of course you appreciate it when someone is trying to help you.
-But in these situations you take their advice with the whole damn salt shaker.
+I just can’t relate.

-We have had all sorts of advice thrown our way since deciding to be full-time RVers and digital nomads.
-However, it is rarely from people who have actual experience doing it.
+We had all kinds of advice thrown our way when we decided to be full-time travelers and digital nomads.
+However, it was rarely from people who have actual experience doing it.
 Until we found the right communities of like-minded people.

 At the RVE Summit event, I remember being so thankful that none of the speakers held back.
 They told their stories with complete transparency.
 And knowledge just poured from them as we all did our best to soak it up.
-They talked about how to stay focused on your goals on the road, saving money, creating a better business, overcoming fear and so much more.
-(If you are interested in watching the sessions from the summit, they are available for free over on Heath & Alyssa’s site: click here for the entire list.)
+They talked about how to stay focused on your goals on the road, save money, create a better business, overcome fear, and so much more.

 3. Unlimited Help & Inspiration

 There is this “if you win, we all win” mentality that comes with a positive community environment.
 And everyone we have personally connected with in the groups we have become active parts of are always 100% willing to lend a helping hand or offer some advice.
 Receiving that kind of support makes you want to reciprocate!

-We are far from pros, but we were eager to share anything we have learned that may help someone else forego the struggles we’ve encountered.
-And since we are all keeping in touch, we know that we will have the opportunity to continue to champion one another and are often still pursuing common interests.
+We are far from pros, but we are always eager to share anything we have learned that may help someone else forego the struggles we’ve encountered.
+And, even years after meeting, we continue to champion one another and are often still pursuing common interests.

 Talking about common struggles together is also a great way to brainstorm solutions.
 Maybe something that didn’t work for us is the fix a friend is looking for, or vice versa!
-We left the summit with pages of ideas that popped into our heads as we listened to the speakers and chatted with our peers.
+We always leave these community events with pages of ideas that pop into our heads as we listen to the speakers and chat with our peers.
 It is such a great way to get inspired!

 A common reason to join a community is networking.
 And if you are part of a group that is focused on helping each other succeed, why not partner up on mutually beneficial opportunities?
 We all have different skill sets to offer which makes this type of environment the perfect place to figure out how to work together for continued success.